mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 * In the Project Creation section it is now possible to select which core Mia services to activate.
 We have also given the possibility to change the name of the gitlab project or to create a subgroup.

-* In the Secret Section we have added the possibility to create a random secret and copying them into your table.
+* In the Secret Section we have added the possibility to create random secret and copying them into your table.

 * The Custom Java Plugin has been added to Mia's Plugins